……Aatman Bodah

 Due to Ajnana or ignorance, one imposes limits to Atma.
 When this Ajnana is destroyed, Atma can be visualised just as sun appears emerging when dark clouds are dispersed.

 As the true nature of sun is hidden by a cloud, so the true nature of the eternal and self-luminous Atma is hidden by ignorance.
 On account of this ignorance the all pervading Atma seems to be a physical a finite being.
-Such ignorance is destroyed by means of contemplation and realisation of the truth contained in the vedic mahavakyas like Aham Brahmasmi ( I am Brahma) and Prajnanam Brahma (Brahma is pure consciousness).
+Such ignorance is destroyed by means of contemplation and realisation of the truth contained in the vedic mahavakyas like Aham Brahmasmi ( I am Brahma) and Prajnanam Brahma (Brahma is pure consciousness).5.
+Ajnana Kalusham Jeevam

 Jnanaabhyasat Vinirmalam